The simply elegant design I created using the waistcoat or AKA knit stitch. It has been a favorite of mine for quite some time now.

 Attach the button 4 rows from the bottom or place the cozy on the cup to make sure where it needs to be placed.
 It may be a little tight but that will help ensure it not slipping up and down the mug.

-Feel free to post pictures of your finished projects and/or links to your shops so all can see !
-I love when you tag me @arianaehall on all social media!
+Feel free to post pictures of your finished projects and/or links to your shops so all can see!
+I love it when you tag me @arianaehall on all social media!

 Thank you for joining me and happy crocheting!